 So why is all this important?
 Well.
-To recover money for wrongful death, a party must first establish they are a surviving blood relative or adopted children.
-Even then, if that threshold gets met, the survivor now must prove that they lost the love, affection, sex, or financial support of the decedent.
+To recover money for wrongful death, a party must first establish a surviving blood relative or adopted children.
+Even then, if that threshold gets met, the survivor now must prove that they lost the decedent’s love, affection, sex, or financial support.
 So clearly, any children getting cared for that were the lawful heirs, as well as siblings, moms, dads, wives, could potentially recover money damages.
 These would be for wrongful death, as against the defendants in this case.

-But from my perspective as a wrongful death lawyer in L.A., that should not matter, because Jackson appeared legally married at the time.
-The twist is that AEG is asserting that the mother Jackson was married to was not the biological mother either.
+But from my perspective as a wrongful death lawyer in L.A., that should not matter because Jackson appeared legally married at the time.
+The twist is that AEG asserts that the mother Jackson was married to was not the biological mother either.

 And if she had not adopted the kids, then they are barred.
 Some slick defense attorney knows their stuff, and the judge has yet to rule on a pending motion on this very issue.
-Alternatively, if it is proven this was a sham marriage or something, there might be another argument to invalidate the claims of the kids.
+Alternatively, if it is proven this was a sham marriage or something, there might be another argument to invalidate the kids’ claims.

 The alternate jurors in the case have not been chosen yet by the lawyers for the trial.
 The trial, once it begins, could last approximately three weeks.
 And it was hard enough to get the jury we have now with all the popularity surrounding this case.

-Of special interest, the point behind jury selection, or voire dire, is to give the potential jury pool a chance to offer truth as to how they will perform their duties as a panel.
+Of particular interest, the point behind jury selection, or voir dire, is to give the potential jury pool a chance to offer the truth about how they will perform their duties as a panel.